Icemole/KahootRaider/README.md

+# KahootRaider

+A JavaScript / Node.js utility to raid Kahoot! games with usernames provided by the user.

 This program uses [Google Chrome's Puppeteer](https://github.com/GoogleChrome/puppeteer)'s library in order to create Kahoot! tabs, which will be (correctly, hopefully!) filled in with the PIN and nickname provided when executing the program.